WTF is an Agenticist?

 How to Know If You're Already an Agenticist

-B. Immediately start exploring the problem with AI as a thinking partner from the very beginning
+B. Immediately explore collaboratively with AI as thinking partner from inception

 The Future Belongs to Agentic Organizations